-Depending upon your dataset and current spreasheets in Google Sheets this will disctate what option you choose.
+Depending upon your dataset and current spreadsheets in Google Sheets, this will dictate what option you choose.

 With all other options other than ‘Create New sheets’ it will populate with spreadsheets and sheets which already exist in your Google Sheets account.
 If you choose ‘Create New Spreadsheet’ this will prompt you for a new Spreadsheet and Sheet name (see below).